krittikasardar/Sentiment-Analysis-on-Amazon-Fine-Food-Reviews/README.md

 # Sentiment-Analysis-on-Amazon-Fine-Food-Reviews

+The uploaded code includes model implementations and feature engineering workflows based on both TF-IDF and Word2Vec representations.

 # Project Overview

 This project performs sentiment analysis on the Amazon Fine Food Reviews dataset using a combination of traditional machine learning, deep learning, and transformer-based models.
 The objective is to classify reviews as Positive, Neutral, or Negative, leveraging various NLP techniques and web mining methods to analyze large-scale consumer feedback.